beechit/MisterMaks-EHRM/README.md

 # mistermaks
 Mr maks is proces based ehrm system based on TYPO3 flow.
-The customer behind this project canceled and the work is not finished.
+The customer behind this project canceled the project so the work is not finished.
 (85%)

 Features are
 ------------
 - Dynamic models
+- Dual database setup (mysql and couchdb)
-- one page application based on emberjs
+- One page application on emberjs.
-- Ajax loading of tempates.
+- Ajax loading of templates.
+- Dynamic wizards.
-- Process engine
+- Dynamic configurable Process engine.
-- Socketserver based notifications
+- Socketserver based notifications.
+- ember widgets for charts and notifications.
 - and more...